 Ethereum is also being used as a platform to launch other cryptocurrencies.
 Because of the ERC20 token standard defined by the Ethereum Foundation, other developers can issue their own versions of this token and raise funds with an initial coin offering (ICO).
 In this fundraising strategy, the issuers of the token set an amount they want to raise, offer it in a crowdsale, and receive Ether in exchange.
 Billions of dollars have been raised by ICOs on the Ethereum platform in the last two years, and one of the most valuable cryptocurrencies in the world, EOS, is an ERC20 token.

-What are the benefits of Ethereum decentralized Platform?
+What are the benefits of a decentralized Ethereum Platform?

 Because decentralized applications run on the blockchain, they benefit from all of its properties.